The most significant environmental challenges in the transport

-Steps should be taken to improve the energy-efficiency of transport.
-Measures include the use of energy efficiency agreements for public transport and goods transport.
+Steps should be taken to improve the energy efficiency of transport.
+Measures for achieving that include the use of energy efficiency agreements in public transport and goods transport.

-The goal is that by 2020 a total of 100 million more public
+The goal is that by 2020 a total 100 million more public

 transport journeys and 300 million more walking and cycling

-journeys will be made, which means an around 20 per cent increase
+journeys will be made, which means an increase of around 20 per

 Measures include the reconciliation of transport and land use, the promotion of public transport, walking and cycling, and mobility management.